lioarce01/prompt-version-hub/README.md

-prompt-version-hub

-La plataforma para versionar, probar y desplegar prompts con confianza.

-¿Qué hace?
-- Centraliza tus prompts con versionado automático, diff tipo git y rollback en un clic.
-- Despliega por entornos (dev/staging/prod) con historial claro de releases.
-- Ejecuta A/B testing determinista por segmentos y mide el rendimiento por versión.
-- Traza uso y resultados (éxito, latencia, coste) para optimizar calidad y gasto.
-- Control de acceso con JWT y roles (admin/editor/viewer) y SDKs listos (Python/JS).
+# The platform to version, test, and deploy prompts with confidence

+## What it does
+- Centralizes your prompts with automatic versioning, Git-style diffs, and one-click rollback.
+- Deploys across environments (dev/staging/prod) with a clear release history.
+- Runs deterministic A/B testing by segments and tracks performance per version.
+- Traces usage and outcomes (success, latency, cost) to optimize quality and spending.
+- Provides access control with JWT and role-based permissions (admin/editor/viewer), plus ready-to-use SDKs (Python/JS).